Mageshwaran18/Interview_Prep/Java/OOPS.md

     - Even though it's a child class the it can't inherit the private variables and methods

+    - When the parent class have the parameterized constructors , then the repective arguments should be passed to the parent class constructor from the child class constructor during the object creation.

+    - If no parameterized constructor , then we don't want to anything because the child class calls the default constructor of the the parent class.

-- A child class reference variable can't point to the parent class object ?
+- Can a child class reference variable can't point to the parent class object ?

     - No , ```subclass obj = new parentclass()``` is not possible.Because the obj may not have all the properties of the child class.